Barrie: Tourism

 Tourism plays an important role in the local economy.
 Barrie's historic downtown and waterfront are at the heart of its tourism industry.
-Downtown Barrie hosts many older buildings that have been kept up over the years or given new facades that exemplify their historical importance.
-Many speciality shops, boutiques, pubs and restaurants are located throughout downtown Barrie, most notably along Dunlop Street East.
+Downtown Barrie has a number of older buildings that have been kept up over the years or given new facades that exemplify their historical importance.
+Several specialty shops, boutiques, pubs and restaurants are located throughout downtown Barrie, including along Dunlop Street East.
 Downtown Barrie is becoming well known for its fashion boutiques, local art, live theatre, indie-music and nightlife scenes.
-In addition, downtown Barrie is home to numerous annual festivals and events such as The Barrie Waterfront Festival, Barrielicious, Winterfest, Celebrate Barrie, Ecofest, Jazz & Blues Festival, Promenade Days, Ribfest and Craft Beer Show, Caribfest, Lawnchair Luminata, Kempenfest, The New Music Festival, Barrie Film Festival, Santa Claus Parade and the New Year's Countdown.
+In addition, downtown Barrie is home to several annual festivals and events such as The Barrie Waterfront Festival, Barrielicious, Winterfest, Celebrate Barrie, Ecofest, Jazz & Blues Festival, Promenade Days, Ribfest and Craft Beer Show, Caribfest, Lawnchair Luminata, Kempenfest, The New Music Festival, Barrie Film Festival, Santa Claus Parade and the New Year's Countdown.

-In the summer months, the city boasts several beaches including Minet's Point Beach, Johnsons Beach, The Gables, Tyndale Beach, and Centennial Beach.
-Boating is also very popular in Kempenfelt Bay and Lake Simcoe as it connects to the Trent Severn Waterway.
+In the summer months, the city has several beaches including Minet's Point Beach, Johnsons Beach, The Gables, Tyndale Beach, and Centennial Beach.
+Boating is also popular in Kempenfelt Bay and Lake Simcoe as it connects to the Trent Severn Waterway.
 In 2011, Barrie's waterfront was under redevelopment, with the relocation of several roadways to provide more greenspace and parkland along the lakeshore.
-There are numerous winter recreation activities and facilities in the surrounding area, including skiing, snow tubing and snowboarding resorts, snowmobile, snowshoe and Nordic skiing trails, and ice fishing.
+There are a number of winter recreation activities and facilities in the surrounding area, including skiing, snow tubing and snowboarding resorts, snowmobile, snowshoe and Nordic skiing trails, and ice fishing.
 Recreational activities include skiing at nearby Horseshoe Resort, Snow Valley, Mount St. Louis Moonstone, Blue Mountain and Hardwood Ski and Bike.

 Arts and culture

-Barrie is home to vibrant performing and fine arts scenes.
+Barrie is home to a number of performing and fine art venues.
 There are a number of live performance companies including Theatre by the Bay, Talk Is Free Theatre and the Huronia Symphony.
 Grove Park Home is the practice hall for On-Stage Performance Group which performs in Cookstown.
 The Strolling Youth Players and the Kempenfelt Community Players also all perform in Barrie.
 In addition, an annual live concert series is hosted by Georgian College.